30 Sights in Rostock, Germany (with Map and Images)

-The Kröpeliner Tor was the westernmost of the four large gates of Rostock's city fortifications built around 1270 in Gothic style.
-Even then, it was very large with its two floors and remained one of the most powerful of the at times up to 22 city gates.
-Whether it was named after the small town of Kröpelin, in whose direction it leads, or after a patrician family of the same name, is still controversial today.
+The Kröpeliner Tor was built in the Gothic style around 1270 as the westernmost of the four large gates of Rostock's city fortifications.
+Even then, it was very large with its two floors and remained one of the most massive of the up to 22 city gates at times.
+Whether it was named after the small town of Kröpelin, in the direction of which it leads, or after a patrician family of the same name, is still disputed today.
 It represents the western end of Kröpeliner Straße.

 Wikipedia: Kröpeliner Tor (DE), Website